logo

 • Payment systems that require multiple currencies or tax logic

-• LMS or SIS integrations that must sync progress, roles, or enrollment
+• LMS implementation or SIS integrations that must sync progress, roles, or enrollment

 • Authentication layers (SSO, enterprise login) that add security work